intihyan/strace-analyzer/README.md

 This tool is designed to analyze strace log for potential performance issue with any appications on Linux.
 The log should be created with command "strace -ttT" as we heavily rely on the time spent in each system call.

-Lisa test this file
-Lisa test this file again

 If your application is heavy in network traffic, the tool list the most noisy file descriptors for both inbound and outbound traffic.